quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 To simulate the mutation spectrum on each *mutator* haplotype, we multiply the mutation probability of a particular mutation type (or multiple mutation types) by the mutator effect size $e$.
 When $k = 1$, we only augment the effect size of one mutation type at a time, but when $k = 3$, we augment a fraction (25%, 50%, or 100%) of the 3-mer mutation types associated with a single “base” mutation type.
 Then, we define the vector of lambda values by scaling the mutation probabilities by $m$ and take a Poisson draw from that vector.

 After generating mutator and wild-type haplotypes, we compute the aggregate mutation spectrum in either group and calculate the cosine distance between the two, which we call the "focal" distance $D_f$.
-To determine whether $D_f$ is greater than what we'd expect by chance, we concatenate the mutator and wild-type haplotypes, randomly shuffle the haplotypes $N = 10,000$ times, and compute the cosine distance between wild-type and mutator haplotypes each time.
+To determine whether $D_f$ is greater than what we'd expect by chance, we concatenate the mutator and wild-type haplotypes, randomly permute the haplotype labels $N = 10,000$ times, and compute the cosine distance between shuffled wild-type and mutator haplotypes each time.
 If fewer than 5% of the $N$ permutations produces a cosine distance greater than or equal to $D_f$, we say that the approach succesfully identified the mutator allele.
 For every combination of simulation parameters ($h$, $m$, $e$, and so on) we perform 100 trials and record the number of trials in which we successfully identify the mutator allele.

 ### Applying the inter-haplotype distance method to the BXDs

-We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with the previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at each of 7,320 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
+We downloaded previously-generated BXD *de novo* germline mutation data from the GitHub repository associated with our previous manuscript, which was also archived at Zenodo [@url:https://github.com/tomsasani/bxd_mutator_manuscript;@doi:10.5281/zenodo.5941048;@PMID:35545679], and downloaded a CSV file of BXD genotypes at 7,320 informative markers from GeneNetwork [@url:http://gn1.genenetwork.org/dbdoc/BXDGeno.html;@PMID:27933521].
 We also downloaded relevant metadata about each BXD RIL from the manuscript describing the updated BXD resource [@PMID:33472028].

+As in our previous manuscript [@PMID:35545679], we included mutation data from a subset of BXDs in our inter-haplotype distance scans.
+We removed any BXDs that had been inbred for fewer than 20 generations, as it takes approximately 20 generations of strict brother-sister mating for an RIL genome to become ~99.8% homozygous [@url:https://link.springer.com/book/10.1007/978-1-349-04904-2].
+As a result, any potential mutator allele would almost certainly be either fixed or lost after 20 generations.
+At that point, the allele would remain linked to any excess mutations it causes for the duration of subsequent inbreeding, and its effects would be detectable using our methods.
+We also removed the BXD68 RIL from our genome-wide scans, since we previously discovered a hyper-mutator phenotype in that strain; the C>A germline mutation rate in BXD68 is over 5 times the population mean, likely due to a private deleterious nonsynonymous mutation in *Mutyh* [@PMID:35545679].
+In total we included 94 BXD RILs in our genome-wide scans.

 We used Snakemake [@PMID:34035898] to write a reproducible workflow for running the inter-haplotype distance method on the BXD dataset, which has been deposited in the GitHub repository associated with this manuscript [@url:https://github.com/quinlan-lab/proj-mutator-mapping].

 ### Identifying candidate mutator alleles overlapping the chromosome 6 peak

-We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by querying the joint-genotyped BXD VCF file (European Nucleotide Archive accession **PRJEB45429** [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]).
+We investigated the region implicated by our inter-haplotype distance approach on chromosome 6 by querying the joint-genotyped BXD VCF file (European Nucleotide Archive accession **PRJEB45429** [@url:https://www.ebi.ac.uk/ena/browser/view/PRJEB45429]) using `bcftools` [@PMID:33590861].
 We annotated the BXD VCF using the following `snpEff` [@PMID:22728672] command:

 ```
  java -Xmx16g -jar /path/to/snpeff/jarfile GRCm38.75 /path/to/bxd/vcf > /path/to/uncompressed/output/vcf